Ten books to read about Iran

-4. Iran Awakening: A memoir of revolution and hope
+Shirin Ebadi – Iran Awakening: A memoir of Revolution and Hope (2006).

-In this remarkable book, Shirin Ebadi, Iranian human rights lawyer and activist, and Nobel Peace Prize laureate, tells her extraordinary life story.
+In this remarkable book, Shirin Ebadi, a human rights lawyer and activist, and Nobel Peace Prize laureate, tells her extraordinary life story.

 Dr Ebadi is a tireless voice for reform in her native Iran, where she argues for a new interpretation of Sharia law in harmony with vital human rights such as democracy, equality before the law, religious freedom and freedom of speech.
 She is known for defending dissident figures, and for the establishment of a number of non-profit grassroots organisations dedicated to human rights.

-5. City of Lies: Love, Sex, Death and the Search for Truth in Tehran
+Ramita Navai – City of Lies: Love, Sex, Death and the Search for Truth in Tehran (2014).

 Lying in Tehran is about survival.